-There’s affiliate marketing, agile marketing, advertising, analytics, article marketing, ambush marketing, B to B, B to C, B to P, behavioral marketing, blackhat marketing, branding, blue ocean marketing, blog marketing and buzz marketing.
-And that doesn’t even get us through the first two letters of the alphabet.
+There’s affiliate marketing, agile marketing, advertising, analytics, ambush marketing, B to B, B to C, B to P, behavioral marketing, blackhat marketing, branding, blog marketing and buzz marketing.
+And that’s just the first two letters of the alphabet.

-Even the biggest brands in the world, with massive marketing departments, can’t make sense of it.
+Even the biggest brands in the world, with massive marketing departments, can’t make sense of it all.
 Bob Liodice, President and CEO of the Association of National Advertisers summed it up at a recent conference in Orlando.